 The Condition/Value of Your Business

 Where is your business at this point?
 How did it fare during the Covid-19 shutdown, and how is it doing today?
 If your business is on an upward trajectory, you can of course expect a better valuation than if it is trending downward.
 But Covid-19 has complicated this equation, and if your sales temporarily dropped during the height of the outbreak, this could affect the buyer’s perception of the value of your business.

 In examining the condition of your business, one of the best things to do is to speak with an experienced business broker.
 Business brokers have their fingers on the pulse of the local marketplace, and they know how to properly structure a deal even taking into consideration the effects of the pandemic.

-A business broker will provide a good outside perspective on the shape of your business, and they will be able to tell you what needs to be done to achieve optimal value from a potential sale.
+A CPA firm business broker in Arizona will provide a good outside perspective on the shape of your business, and they will be able to tell you what needs to be done to achieve optimal value from a potential sale.
 They will also work closely with you to navigate the complexities of the process and bring your transaction to a successful conclusion.